oasis-tcs/openc2-ap-pf/oc2pf.md

 OpenC2 Producers that send 'allow target' Commands and support the 'delete pf:rule_number' Command:

-* MUST support the pf:rule_number Target type as defined in [Section 2.1.2.2](#2122-pf-targets)
+* MUST support the pf:rule_number Target type as defined in Table 2.1.2-2.
-* SHOULD populate the Command Arguments field with "response_requested" : "complete"
+* SHOULD populate the Command Arguments field with "response_requested" : "complete".
-* MAY populate the Command Arguments field with the "insert_rule" : <integer> option
+* MAY populate the Command Arguments field with the "insert_rule" : integer Argument.
-* MUST populate the Command Arguments field with "response_requested" : "complete" if the insert_rule Argument is populated
+* MUST populate the Command Arguments field with "response_requested" : "complete" if the insert_rule Argument is populated.

 OpenC2 Consumers that receive 'allow target' Commands:
 * MUST respond with Response code 200 upon successful parsing of the 'allow target' Command and subsequent imnplementation of the corresponding rule.